pedrocarvalho77/AI-Machine-Learning/README.md

 ### How to use

-- Usar as packages do anaconda/spec-file.txt para usar o env igual ao da criação do programa
+- Use the packages in anaconda/spec-file.txt to use the same environment as the original
-- Posteriormente compilar e correr o programa normalmente
+- Then compile and run the program

 #### Other info

-- No nosso caso usamos o IDE vscode para correr o programa
+- Used the IDE VS Code to run the program
-- O diretorio pictures contem os graficos de cada execução
+- The pictures directory contains the graphs of each run
-- O diretorio pictures_examples contem os graficos dos exemplos usados no relatorio
+- The pictures_examples directory contains the graphs of the examples used in the report